-For more than three decades, I have written and thought about money—and I like to believe I’ve been fairly consistent in my financial philosophy.
+FOR MORE THAN three decades, I have written and thought about money—and I like to believe I’ve been fairly consistent in my financial philosophy.
 Today, I still live by the same principles I championed starting in 1994, when I became The Wall Street Journal’s personal-finance columnist.
-I remain almost entirely invested in index funds, my portfolio is heavily tilted toward stocks, I’m a big believer in global diversification and I continue to argue that the key to financial success is great savings habits.
+I remain almost entirely invested in index funds, my portfolio is heavily tilted toward stocks, I’m a big believer in global diversification and I continue to argue that great savings habits are the key to financial success.

 Yet, today, certain ideas loom much larger in my thinking, in part because of upheaval in the financial markets and changes in the economy.
-I discuss those ideas in How to Think About Money.
 In particular, here are nine financial notions that strike me as especially important for today’s investor:

 1. Demographics Are Destiny

 Over the past 50 years, the U.S. economy has grown roughly three percentage points a year faster than inflation, with half that growth coming from an expanding workforce and half from rising productivity.
 But with the workforce projected to grow at just 0.5% a year, well below the 1.5% historical average, economic growth is likely to be slower—and that’ll also mean more modest corporate earnings growth.
 Result: Stocks probably won’t match their strong historical performance, though they will likely still outpace the returns from bonds and cash investments.

 When thinking about my portfolio, I used to begin with U.S. stocks and then consider which investments I should add to diversify that core holding.
 Today, my thinking begins with the so-called global market portfolio—the investable universe of stocks, bonds and other investments owned collectively by all investors—and then I decide what I want to subtract.
 I end up in roughly the same place, though this second approach has made me even more willing to invest abroad.